ericbutler555/eb-grid/README.md

 # Ro - a responsive grid library.

-A simple, mobile-first responsive CSS library.
+A lean, mobile-first responsive CSS library.

-Easy to understand, flexible, robust.
-Small file (9kb), works alone or with other libraries.
+Easy to understand, flexible and helpful.
+Small file (9kb), works by itself or with other libraries.

 Options:

 * Up to 6 media breakpoints
 * Equal-height columns
-* Right-to-left column ordering
+* Reverse column ordering

-## How to use:
+## How to use

 Give each row container a `.ro` class.